How To Plant Soft Fruit

 A very prolific variety of red currant.
 Produces long strigs of pale red berries that have an exceptional flavour and pleasantly firm texture.
 Self fertile.

-Available from APPROXIMATELY November
+Available from APPROXIMATELY mid November

 Supplied as a bare root plant approximately 12" - 18" (30 - 45 cm) tall including roots.